-A popular topic on Pinterest is foods, drinks and recipes that can increase milk supply in nursing mothers.
+A popular topic on Pinterest is food, drinks, and recipes that can increase milk supply in nursing mothers.
 Knowing what not to eat is just as important.

 Did you know that what you are eating can be one of the causes of decreased milk supply?

 Fortunately, there are not a lot of foods to avoid while breastfeeding.
-However, a couple of them are very popular around the holidays.
+However, a couple of the foods that can decrease milk supply are very popular around the holidays.

 Peppermint is a flowering perennial and an ingredient in many common holiday foods.